 An Emerging Australian Icon

-It is one of the world's largest natural gas projects and the largest single resource development in Australia's history.
+Gorgon is a story of energy, the environment as well as technology and expertise.
+It is globally one of the largest natural gas projects ever undertaken and the largest single-resource development in Australia's history.

-The Gorgon Project is developing the Gorgon and Jansz-Io gas fields, located within the Greater Gorgon area, between 130 and 220 kilometres off the northwest coast of Western Australia.
+Chevron is developing the Gorgon and Jansz-Io gas fields, located within the Greater Gorgon area, between 130 and 220 kilometres off the northwest coast of Western Australia.